microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 First of all there is the `meta` part which gives information about the API request itself.

-Indeed in the parameters of my request I had simply asked to have the details without indicating the number of pages of data and data per page.
+Indeed, in the parameters of my request, I had simply asked to have the details without indicating the number of pages of data and data per page.
 Automatically the number of pages (`totalPage`) is set to its default value of 1 and the number of data `perPage` defaults to 999.
 Out here I only have one piece of data, so I only have `one count and one page`.

 Finally the `source` is the database, hence the value `db`.

-So this is a quick summary of the data in `objs`.
+This is a quick summary of the data in `objs`.
 It's possible that you sometimes have the meta information without having access to all the data in `objs`.
 This may be due to sharing rules that don't give you access or that you use the wrong identity... so be careful.

 #### B) Objs

 Now let's look at the data, this one is very simple to start with.

-Here we will see one by one the different components, starting with the unique values and then we will take a closer look at the Data, Origin, Owner blocks.
+Here we will see one by one the different components, starting with the unique values and then we will take a closer look at the data, origin and owner blocks.

 ##### B.1 Simple values